UW-Madison-DataScience/geospatial-capstone/setup.md

 ## Data

+You can chose to use your own data or download and use sample data for this workshop.
+Sample data includes climate data to complement the environmental data used in the main workshop.
+If you use your own data, there are some criteria to help you succeed in completing the learning objectives.

+### Sample Data

 The capstone project uses data from the U.S. Department of Agriculture Natural Resources Conservation Service (NRCS).
 [Click here to visit the NRCS Geospatial Data Gateway](https://gdg.sc.egov.usda.gov/GDGOrder.aspx).